• Skip to main content

 Side view of creamy blackberry sauce in jar with spoon over it.

-• Maple syrup: use honey instead if desired.
+• Maple syrup: use honey instead if preferred.

-• Balsamic vinegar: adds depth of flavour (and works in other fruit-based sauces, such as redcurrant).
+• Balsamic vinegar: adds depth of flavour (and works also in other fruit-based sauces, such as redcurrant).

 • Prunes: add sweetness and thicken the sauce.
 They make a fantastic pairing with blackberries (blackberry coffee cake is another recipe where I’ve used this combination).